eejyin/curent.github.io/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation (if applicable).

 <!--
-  Please confirm that you want to submit this Pull Request to the LTB project by deleting this comment block.
+  Please confirm that you want to submit this Pull Request to the CURENT project by deleting this comment block.
 -->